cr333/OmniPhotos/docs/README.md

 Documentation convention (mostly) used can be found [here](https://docs.google.com/document/d/1k36F2nqbyxrLlpo3hOp900BCNME3f3hcAU1IHuv_dSE/edit?usp=sharing)

-Note that for a class to appear as "documented" in the "Classe Index" list and "Class Hiearchy" lists in doxygen, you'll need to add a `@brief` descriptor in the line directly before the class declaration (in the hpp).
+Note that for a class to appear as "documented" in the "Class Index" list and "Class Hiearchy" lists in Doxygen, you'll need to add a `@brief` descriptor in the line directly before the class declaration (in the hpp).

 	/**
 	 * @brief this is a class